Things to do in Umbria with kids

 Umbria’s landscapes are stunning too; rolling hills, often covered by vines, olive groves, sunflowers or forest, are crowned by tiny villages.
 And the backdrop of it all is the mighty Sibillini Mountain range which the region shares with neighbouring Le Marche.
 If food is your thing, local specialities include truffles, lentils and porky products which can be washed down with a variety of excellent red and white wines.

-So, to balance out all of that culture, here are some of Umbria’s top attractions for kids:
+So, to balance out all of that culture, here are some of the top things to do in Umbria with kids:

 Assisi with kids: Rocca Maggiore